 Roberts, T.D.M., and Murray-Smith, D.J.
 (1971) An application of self-adaptive modelling techniques in an investigation of the neural mechanisms for postural adjustments.
-In: Computers for Analysis and Control in Medical and Biological research, September 1971, Sheffield.
+In: Computers for Analysis and Control in Medical and Biological research, Sheffield, September 1971, pp. 55-59.

 Full text not currently available from Enlighten.